propelorm/Propel2/documentation/behaviors/validate.markdown

 # Validate Behavior #

-The `validate` behavior provides validating capabilities to any ActiveRecord object.
-Using this behavior, you can perform validation of an ActiveRecord and its related objects.
+The `validate` behavior provides validating capabilities to ActiveRecord objects.
+Using this behavior, you can perform validation of an ActiveRecord and its related objects, checking if properties meet certain conditions.

 This behavior is based on [Symfony2 Validator Component](http://symfony.com/doc/current/book/validation.html).
+We recommend to read Symfony2 Validator Component documentation, in particular [Validator Constraints](http://symfony.com/doc/current/reference/constraints.html) chapter, before to start using this behavior.

 ## Basic Usage ##